eleda77/eleda77.github.io/docs/vocab_list.md

 **declaim** - utter or deliver words or a speech in a rhetorical or impassioned way, as if to an audience

+**demimonde** -  a class of women considered to be of doubtful social standing and morality; a group of people on the fringes of respectable society

 **dexiosis** - the representation of two people offering each other their right hand

 **distaff** - a stick or spindle on to which wool or flax is wound for spinning; of or relating to women

+**dobby** - (no, not the house elf) a loom attachment for weaving small figures

+**drumlin** - oan val-shaped hill, largely composed of glacial drift, formed beneath a glacier or ice sheet and aligned in the direction of ice flow
 ### E {#header-title-5}
 **eructation** - a belch